 This year at St Matthews, we have had a real push forwards to ensuring that every child has been exposed to a range of reasoning and problem solving activities.
 These can come in many forms.
-Have a look at our ‘Class Albums’ at the bottom of this page to see some of our children at work!

 You can also find the Long Term Plan for each Class at the bottom of this page, in addition to a more detailed explanation for how we achieve mastery for all ages and abilities at St Matthews.

 • Class 1 Maths Long Term Plan 17/18

 • Class 2 Maths Long Term Plan 17/18